Access and authentication

 Enable or disable the email and password authentication option at the organization level

-The Enable email and password authentication or Disable email and password authentication button, depending on the case, allows enabling or disabling the login option with email and password for users who are members of an organization or suborganization.
+The button Enable email/password authentication or Disable email/password authentication, as applicable, allows enabling or disabling the possibility for users who are members of an organization or sub-organization to be able to activate login with email and password.

 If this option is disabled, users will not be able to log in with email and password or manage their account.
 All user credentials will be deleted.
 If this feature is re-enabled, users will need to reset their password and two-factor authentication again.